react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 }
 ```

-The implementation of `Feed` and `Details` components is quite big and complex, that's why i am not gonna post it here.
+The implementation of `Feed` and `Details` components is quite big and complex, that's why I am not gonna post it here.
 Please make sure to check it out on [github repo](https://github.com/Trancever/twitterClone)

-We have coverd only the basics of navigating between screens.
+We have covered only the basics of navigating between screens.
 If you want to learn more details check the official [documentation](https://reactnavigation.org/docs/en/next/navigating.html).

-Now, let's see what does the app look like with Stack Navigator and Paper's Appbar.
+Now, let's see what does the app looks like with Stack Navigator and Paper's Appbar.

 <img src="/blog/assets/using-react-navigation-5-with-paper/stack.gif" height="480"/>

-We still miss a last piece of our navigation flow - **Tab Navigator**.
+We still miss the last piece of our navigation flow - **Tab Navigator**.
 Let's move to the next section where we will take care of it.

-### 4. Bottom Navigation
+## Bottom Navigation

-In this section we will implement a Tab Navigator with 3 tabs and we will make sure this component is now a one of Stack's screen.
+In this section, we will implement a Tab Navigator with 3 tabs and we will make sure this component is now a one of Stack's screen.

 We will use a [Bottom Navigation](https://callstack.github.io/react-native-paper/bottom-navigation.html) component from React Native Paper that is exposed via **@react-navigation/material-bottom-tabs** package.